A Tale of Three Firmwares

 First, clone the git repository at https://github.com/proxmark/proxmark3.
 As we’ll come on to, this isn’t actually the firmware which I’m running, but it’s a great place to start.

-Compiling the firmware is easy; a simple make all is all it takes, as long as you have all of the dependencies (which are listed in the “COMPILING.txt” file in the root of the repository).
-Once this completes, then you need to flash the firmware onto the proxmark itself, which slightly weirdly is documented in a PDF file in the doc/ directory in the repository.
+is all it takes, as long as you have all of the dependencies (which are listed in the “COMPILING.txt” file in the root of the repository).
+Once this completes, then you need to flash the firmware onto the proxmark itself, which slightly weirdly is documented in a PDF file in the doc/

 A few things are worthy of note here.
 The first time you do this, you’ll need to update the bootloader before the other firmwares.
 Subsequent times, you probably won’t need to do this.
 It’s really easy (i.e. this is the first thing I did to mine) to temporarily “brick” the device when updating the bootloader, but don’t worry, it’s also quite easy to un-brick it.
 If you end up with an unresponsive Proxmark (like I did), you just need to unplug it, hold down the button on the Proxmark, and plug it in - don’t release the button though.
 In fact, don’t release the button through the whole time that you’re re-flashing the bootloader 1 and it should get you back up and running.